S-3668

 New Jersey Senate No. 3668 — An Act concerning consumer communication with an artificial intelligence system and supplementing P.L.1960, c.39 (C.56:8-1 et seq.)

-Requires any person or entity that deploys an artificial intelligence system to communicate with a consumer through an online platform to provide clear and conspicuous notice that the consumer is interacting with AI, and to provide information on how to contact a human, before any further communication takes place.
-Violations are treated as unlawful practices under the New Jersey Consumer Fraud Act, exposing violators to civil penalties up to $10,000 for a first offense and $20,000 for subsequent offenses, plus treble damages for injured consumers.
-The bill defines AI broadly to include software and hardware capable of tasks normally requiring human intelligence, including generative AI.
-The bill takes effect immediately upon enactment.
+NJ S 3668 requires any person or entity that deploys an AI system to communicate with consumers through an online platform to provide clear and conspicuous notice at the outset of the interaction that the consumer is communicating with AI, and to provide information on how to contact a human.
+Violations are classified as unlawful practices under the New Jersey Consumer Fraud Act, exposing violators to civil penalties of up to $10,000 for a first offense and $20,000 for subsequent offenses, as well as treble damages, punitive damages, and cease and desist orders.
+The bill applies broadly to any person or entity deploying AI for consumer communication on online platforms, without formal definitions of 'person or entity' or 'online platform.'
+The bill would take effect immediately upon enactment.

 Summary

-Requires any person or entity that deploys an artificial intelligence system to communicate with a consumer through an online platform to provide clear and conspicuous notice that the consumer is interacting with AI, and to provide information on how to contact a human, before any further communication takes place.
-Violations are treated as unlawful practices under the New Jersey Consumer Fraud Act, exposing violators to civil penalties up to $10,000 for a first offense and $20,000 for subsequent offenses, plus treble damages for injured consumers.
-The bill defines AI broadly to include software and hardware capable of tasks normally requiring human intelligence, including generative AI.
-The bill takes effect immediately upon enactment.
+NJ S 3668 requires any person or entity that deploys an AI system to communicate with consumers through an online platform to provide clear and conspicuous notice at the outset of the interaction that the consumer is communicating with AI, and to provide information on how to contact a human.
+Violations are classified as unlawful practices under the New Jersey Consumer Fraud Act, exposing violators to civil penalties of up to $10,000 for a first offense and $20,000 for subsequent offenses, as well as treble damages, punitive damages, and cease and desist orders.
+The bill applies broadly to any person or entity deploying AI for consumer communication on online platforms, without formal definitions of 'person or entity' or 'online platform.'
+The bill would take effect immediately upon enactment.

 Enforcement & Penalties